rlivingsus/misc/AllBooks.md

 - Girard, Danielle: White Out (kindle)
 - Gladstone, Max: Last Exit; This is How you Lose the Time War
 - Gladwell, Malcolm: Blink; Outliers
+- Gleick, James: Genius: The Life and Science of Richard Feynman
 - Godin, Seth: The Dip: A little book that teaches you when to quit (& when to stick)
 - Goggins, David: Cant hurt me
 - Goldratt, Eliyahu: The Choice